Healthcare Compliance: Staying on Top of Wage and Hour Laws

 Such notifications help managers mitigate missed meal and break time during the contemporaneous shift.
 Using this information, managers can know whom to send to break, and for how long, when a shift quiets down.
 Being able to use this information during shift ensures that overworked staff gets their proper break time, which protects healthcare employers in two ways:

-- Providing proper break time per shift, and documenting actual break time through the time clocks, minimizes the potential success of any wage and hour claim for not provided adequate break time.
+- Providing proper break time per shift, and documenting actual break time through employee time clocks, minimizes the potential success of any wage and hour claim for not provided adequate break time.

 - If sufficient break time couldn’t be provided during the shift, the extra work time needs to be paid at a higher rate.
 Avoiding this situation helps healthcare organizations keep payroll manageable instead of paying unnecessary overtime.